- We advise you to exercise normal safety precautions in Spain.

 - Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 - There is an ongoing risk of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities, such as Glasgow, London, Madrid and Moscow.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 In addition, a number of planned attacks have been disrupted by European security services in recent years, underscoring the continuing interest of terrorists in attacking European locations.

-- Demonstrations and strikes occur in Spain and they can disrupt traffic and public transport services, including air and train services, leading to delays and cancellations.
-Recent demonstrations in the city centres close to tourist areas in Madrid, Barcelona, Valencia and other large cities have, on occasion, resulted in clashes with police.
+- Demonstrations and strikes occur in Spain and can disrupt traffic and public transport, including air and train services, leading to delays and cancellations.
+Recent demonstrations in city centres close to tourist areas in Madrid, Barcelona, Valencia and other large cities have, on occasion, resulted in clashes with police.